RyanRJyeo/Employee-System/README.md

 # Run the React client only
 npm run react

-# Run the Test folder (Positive Testing & Performance / Load Testing)
+# Run the Test folder (Positive & Negative Testing, Load Testing)
 npm run test

 # Server runs on http://localhost:5000 and client on http://localhost:3000